Shasthojoy/howi/README.md

     - any Plugins

 - **HOWI Libraries ./lib/<library-name>**
 > Libraries are low level and packages within HOWI.
 Purpose of these libraries is
 > to provide low level bleeding edge features for HOWI Addons and their Plugins.
 > HOWI Libraries mostly are extending or providing stable API for external libraries.

   - **Libraries may import**
     - Go source
     - any HOWI STD Library
     - external libraries
-  - **Plugins may never import**
+  - **Libraries may never import**
     - any Addons
     - any Plugins
     - any HOWI Library

 - **HOWI Standard Libraries ./std/<library-name>**
 > Standard Libraries are lowest level and most unstable packages within HOWI.
 Purpose of these
 > libraries to provide low level bleeding edge features for HOWI Addons and their Plugins.
 > HOWI Standard Libraries are often extending or replacing language features.

   - **Libraries may import**
     - Go source
     - external libraries
-  - **Plugins may never import**
+  - **Libraries may never import**
     - any Addons
     - any Plugins
     - any HOWI Library